-I recently bought a Tassimo (Bosch TAS6515GB) Coffee maker for the Fresh Mango UK office and while I do love it, the cost of the pods is pretty high but more frustratingly the amount of plastic waste produced is appalling.
+I recently bought a Tassimo (Bosch TAS6515GB) Coffee maker for my office and while I do love it, the cost of the pods is pretty high but more frustratingly the amount of plastic waste produced is appalling.

 Cheapest Option for Buying Tassimo Pods

 In terms of cost, I purchase the standard pods 40 at a time via an Amazon Subscription as this seems to be the cheapest way to buy them and its pretty convenient.

 Recycling Tassimo Pods